government

 "elastic" clause

-civil rights laws and their relevance to
+civil rights laws and their relevance to the inclusion of the 14th amendment

 due process